Starting the budget process with a strategic look at both your external spend and your internal workload will result in a better financial picture.

 The world waits for a COVID-19 vaccine – and with it, a return to some semblance of normalcy.
 For some, it feels a bit like purgatory.
 In the midst of the unknown, it’s tempting to postpone any kind of big-picture planning until we’re back on terra firma.

-But this is not the time to skip out on a plan.
+But this is not the time to skip out on a legal strategic plan for your Legal Department.

 From all accounts, we will return to something like business as usual in 2021.
 Offices will reopen.
 The rhythms of our daily lives will be restored.
 The headlines will not be dominated by COVID-19.